 Please note: We cannot provide you with legal advice about any obligations you might or might not have regarding disclosure of information.
 If you have concerns, consult an attorney.

 This site was set up as a way for people to leak documents related to the issue of climate change as anonymously and securely as possible, and to assist people in making their stories of fraud and corruption public.

 While we use the latest industry standards as described by media outlets who offer secure and anonymous means for submitting documents, no one can 100% guarantee your anonymity or security.

 This site is maintained by a small group of concerned citizens with access to major media outlets.
 We can evaluate your documents and make sure they get the public attention they deserve.

 We strongly suggest consulting additional resources before providing us materials or blowing the whistle on an employer.
-Helpful resources include The Art of Anonymous Activism, a joint project of POGO, PEER, and GAP and websites like National Whistleblower Center.
+Helpful resources include The Art of Anonymous Activism, a joint project of POGO, PEER, and GAP.

 What are we interested in?
 Sources and documents.
 You might be privy to documents you feel show evidence of unethical practices by a corporation or government entity interfering with the scientific understanding of climate change or the implementation of regulations to reduce global greenhouse gas emissions.